cden4/mbta-departure-board/README.md

 ### departure.ts

-Departure object that is passed to the departure board component
+Departure object that is used by the departure board component

 ### departure.service.ts

-Depature service that retrieves data from the MBTA V3 API for use by the departure board component
+Departure service that retrieves data from the MBTA V3 API for use by the departure board component

 ### mock-departures.ts